loaialsharee/golang-design-pattern/structural/bridge/bridge.md

 ## 🤔 How to think of it?

-You havea remote control (as the abstraction) and a TV (as the implementation).
+You have a remote control (as the abstraction) and a TV (as the implementation).

 You can have a smart remote or a basic remote.
 Also, you can have Samsung TV, LG, etc.